Special Report: Manor, planning for the future

 Key Players & Topics In This Article

 2040 CAMPO Transportation Plan: CAMPO’s long-range transportation plan to manage growth in Central Texas, approved in May 2015.
-The plan includes around 400 road projects and a proposal from CTRMA that would add two toll lanes to MoPac south of Lady Bird Lake.
+The plan included around 400 road projects and a proposal from CTRMA that added toll lanes to MoPac.

 CAMPO: The Capital Area Metropolitan Planning Organization is the regional planning organization for Bastrop, Burnet, Caldwell, Hays, Travis, and Williamson Counties.
 Its membership is drawn from the elected officials of those municipalities, as well as various cities that fall within the region, including the City of Austin.
 CAMPO's focus is on regional transportation issues.

 Judge Sarah Eckhardt: Eckhardt was elected Travis County Judge in November 2014, after previously serving as the Precinct 2 County Commissioner.